• Home

 People are extremely defensive about plants and will get very angry at advice they disagree with.
 It reminds me of how passionate folks are about how to take care of puppies!

-When it comes to specific plant tasks, take everyone’s advice (including mine) with a grain of salt and experiment to see what works best for you.
+When it comes to specific plant tasks, take everyone’s advice (including mine) with a grain of salt and experiment to see what works best for you

 Close up on a healthy devil's ivy plant in a gray pot.
 Devil's ivy, otherwise know as a pothos plant, is beginner friendly for new plant parents.